BareBones-RPG/barebones-rpg-basic/docs/index.md

 **Insight** — *Perceive, aim, charm, recall knowledge*
 **Might** — *Crush, lift, strike, grapple*
-**Willpower** — *Resist fear, use relics or magic weapons, cast spells, perform rituals*
+**Willpower** — *Resist fear, use relics or magic weapons, cast spells, perform rituals* **Luck** — *When fate fails you, Luck is your edge.
+Roll a 6?
+Gain 1 Luck.
+Spend 1 to re-roll, ignore a critical fail, or succeed if you just missed.*

 Each attribute must have a score between **1 and 5**.

-No attribute can begin at **0**, and **no score may exceed 5**—even if the player has points remaining.
+No attribute can begin at **0, and no score may exceed 5**—even if the player has points remaining.
 Any extra points can be discarded or saved at the Referee’s discretion.

+**Luck is the only attribute that can exceed 5**, depending on how much the Referee chooses to award during play.
+It represents fate’s favor and can be gained or spent to influence rolls.

 ---